Blendify/blender-manual/trunk/blender_docs/manual/interface/undo_and_redo.rst

-For example, if your last action was a rotation in *Object Mode*, the Window will show you the last value changed for the angle (see Fig. Redo Last - Rotation), where you can change your action back completely by typing **0** (zero) in the numeric field.
+For example, if your last action was a rotation in *Object Mode*, the Window will show you the last value changed for the angle (see Fig. Redo Last - Rotation), where you can change your action back completely by typing :kbd:`Numpad0`.
 There are other useful options, based on your action context, and you can not only Undo actions, but change them completely using the available options.

 If you are in *Edit Mode*,